A New Winter Trek In The League Of Kedarkantha, Dayara Bugyal and Chandrashila

 9. Is this a good trek for a first timer?

-Mukta Top is graded as an easy-moderate trek.
+Mukta Top is graded as a moderate trek.
 Beginners can attempt this trek provided they stick to the fitness schedule and meet the health requirements.
 Kedarkantha, Har Ki Dun and Sandakphu are also good treks for first timers.
 As in all treks, physical preparation is mandatory.

 10. Is there an option to offload my backpack on this trek?